omegasenior/topbiketoursportugal/content/pages/home/index.en.md

     and exceeded expectations.
   heading: "## BICYCLE\_HOLIDAYS PORTUGAL\_\n\n## NORTH AND SOUTH\_|\_PORTUGAL BIKE TOURS"
 ---
-# Top Bike Tours Portugal is your best choice to discover Portugal on bicycle
+# Discover Portugal on bicycle with Top Bike Tours Portugal

 \
 Our mission is to provide you with relaxing and enjoyable **cycling holiday in Portugal**, complemented with historical points, tasty gastronomy and wonderful views.

 The cycling holidays we offer are designed for recreational cyclists.
 For that purpose, we mostly use touring bicycles.
-Mountain bikes are exceptionally used depending on the bike tour.
+Mountain bikes are used depending on the bike tour.

 Road bikes are still available for those craving to step up to harder challenges and adventure themselves in Douro Valley.